 Part V Review and modification of a Plan of Work

+Regulation 57

+Modification of a Plan of Work by a Contractor

-Draft regulation 56A Contractor shall not modify the Plan of Work annexed to an exploitation contract, except in accordance with this regulation.
+A Contractor shall not modify the Plan of Work annexed to an exploitation contract, except in accordance with this regulation.

 A Contractor shall notify the Secretary-General if it wishes to modify the Plan of Work.
 The Secretary-General shall, in consultation with the Contractor, consider whether a proposed modification to the Plan of Work constitutes a Material Change in accordance with the Guidelines.
-If the Secretary-General considers that the proposed modification constitutes a Material Change in accordance with the Guidelines, the Contractor shall seek the prior approval of the Council based on the recommendation of the Commission under regulations 12 and 16, and before such Material Change is implemented by the Contractor.
+If the Secretary-General considers that the proposed modification constitutes a Material Change, the Contractor shall seek the prior approval of the Council based on the recommendation of the Commission under regulations 12 and 16, and before such Material Change is implemented by the Contractor.

 Where the proposed modification under paragraph 2 above relates to a Material Change in the Environmental Management and Monitoring Plan or Closure Plan, such plans shall be dealt with in accordance with the procedure set out in regulation 11, prior to any consideration of the modification by the Commission.

-The Secretary-General may propose to the Contractor a change to the Plan of Work which is not a Material Change After consulting the Contractor, the Secretary-General may make the change to the Plan of Work, and the Contractor shall implement such change.
+The Secretary-General may propose to the Contractor a change to the Plan of Work which is not a Material Change to correct minor omissions, errors, or other such defects.
+After consulting the Contractor, the Secretary-General may make the change to the Plan of Work, and the Contractor shall implement such change.
 The Secretary-General shall so inform the Commission at its next meeting.

 Part VI Closure plans

-Draft regulation 57
+Regulation 59

 Closure Plan